cardano-scaling/hydra/security/RFP.md

 The scope of this audit has been described in the above sections.
 What is not in scope is out of scope.
 In particular, the following items are out of scope of this audit:

-* Verify the whole original paper and its proofs.
-* Hydra node logic layer code is consistent with Hydra Head V1 specification
-* Hydra Head protocol implementation is immune to attacks via chain transactions
+* Hydra Head protocol implementation is immune to attacks via chain transactions.
-* Hydra Head protocol implementation is immune to attacks via network
+* Hydra Head protocol implementation is immune to attacks via network.
-* Hydra Head protocol implementation faithfully reflects the head state through the API
+* Hydra Head protocol implementation faithfully reflects the head state through the API.
-* Hydra Head protocol implementation is immune to API attacks
+* Hydra Head protocol implementation is immune to API attacks.
 * Any attack which would be invalid under the assumptions stated above in the document.

 ## Artifacts